 That definitely sounds kind of gross and scary, but reflux is actually incredibly common, even among babies and kids.
 People who are pregnant often experience reflux, because the growing uterus puts extra pressure on the stomach.
 Weight gain can make reflux more likely for similar reasons.

 For most people, a little heartburn every once in a while isn't anything to worry about.
 Although it's unpleasant, over-the-counter medications and (if necessary) changes in diet are enough to treat most cases, explains Dr. Schnoll-Sussman.

 So, if you have reflux that doesn't go away no matter what you do, or you notice you're starting to have trouble swallowing, or you have to change the size of the food you eat in order to swallow, see your doctor.
-She can do tests, prescribe medications, and suggest diet changes to help get your esophagus back in working order before you develop even more serious complications.
+She can do tests, prescribe medications, and suggest diet changes to help get your oesophagus back in working order before you develop even more serious complications.

 But, again, over-the-counter remedies and small changes do the trick for most people.
 So, click through to see a few of Dr. Schnoll-Sussman's tips for preventing and treating that awful feeling.